trishaandrea/Australia-Labor-Market-Project/README.md

 * **Quarterly labour-market tightness:** ABS Job Vacancies / ABS Unemployed Persons, seasonally adjusted

 The next step is to align the tightness measure with the labour-market slack data and examine the relationship between labour demand, labour-market tightness and the selected measures of slack.git statusgit

+### Combined Tightness and Slack Analysis

+The quarterly labour-market tightness measure was combined with the labour-market slack data using corresponding February, May, August and November observations.

+Initial analysis shows a negative association between labour-market tightness and the main measures of labour-market slack.
+The correlations between tightness and unemployment, underemployment and underutilisation were approximately -0.85, -0.55 and -0.70, respectively.

+To better align the analysis with the research question, quarter-to-quarter changes were also examined.
+Changes in tightness were negatively associated with changes in unemployment (-0.77), underemployment (-0.68) and underutilisation (-0.77).

+These results are descriptive and do not establish causality.
+The next stage is to further investigate the relationship between labour-market demand, tightness and slack, including whether lagged relationships should be considered.
 ---

 # Bringing the Two Parts Together